Fail with class

 personally was looking for, but that would be a bit disappointing, wouldn't it?
 There are

-other cool features provided by FailT
+other cool features provided by FailT that are worth discussing.

 Monad transformer

-is a monad transformer that has all of the mtl
+First and foremost FailT is a monad transformer that has all of the mtl

 instances.
 This means you can insert it into your transformer stack and regain the ability

-is in use.
+to fail gracefully when MonadFail is in use.
 Here is a contrived example of doing some

 vector mutation in